 ON THIS PAGE: You will learn about the different ways doctors use to treat people with CLL.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

-This section outlines treatments that are the standard of care (the best proven treatments available) for this specific type of leukemia.
-When making treatment plan decisions, patients are also strongly encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
-Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
-Your doctor can help you review all treatment options.
-For more information, see the Clinical Trials and Latest Research sections.
+This section tells you the treatments that are the standard of care for CLL.
+“Standard of care” means the best treatments known.
+When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
+A clinical trial is a research study that tests a new approach to treatment.
+Doctors want to learn if it is safe, effective, and possibly better than the standard treatment.
+Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Your doctor can help you consider all your treatment options.
+To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.

 Treatment options and recommendations depend on several factors, including the type and stage of leukemia, possible side effects, and the patient’s preferences, age, and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Because CLL often develops slowly, many people may not need treatment right away, and some may never need treatment at all.
 Although the current standard treatments can be highly effective, it is uncertain whether any treatment can completely get rid of CLL, and most patients are not cured of the disease with treatment.
 The goal of treatment is to ease symptoms and produce a long-term remission (see below).